JABarios/scignalsweb2/content/english/_index.md

 cta:
   enable: true
   bg_image: "images/call-to-action-bg.jpg"
-  title: "We are experts in neurotechnology."
+  title: "We are experts in practical neurotechnology."
-  content: "Read more about what we do and our view of neurotechnology field.
-Judge for yourself The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to work hard."
+  content: "We love neuroscience and we love technology.
+We work  to deliver  the best possible solutions for improving healthy and injured brains.
+Read more about our view of neurotechnology field, judge for yourself the work and results we’ve achieved, and meet our highly experienced Team who just love to work hard."
   button:
     enable: true
     label: "Tell Us Your Story"